Cain defamation lawyer hired to monitor accusations

 "I would certainly at some point and time give him my legal evaluation of whether any of these particular statements are potentially actionable," Wood said.
 "But I was not hired to run out and file a lawsuit against anybody."

-The two public accusers -- Bialek and Karen Kraushaar -- had planned to hold a joint news conference, but Kraushaar on Thursday decided against it.
+The two public accusers -- Bialek and Karen Kraushaar -- had planned to hold a joint press conference, but on Thursday Kraushaar decided against it.

 They have accused Cain of inappropriate behavior in the late 1990s when he was head of the National Restaurant Association.